intervene-EU-H2020/GxE_SESDisease/README.md

 ## (Supplemental) Figures: Scripts that create the Main Figures 1 and 2 and the supplemental figures depicting the results from this project.
 Please note that Main Figures 1 and 2 are completed in InkScape after creating the base figures in R.

-Run [MainFigure1.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Manuscript/Figures/MainFigure1.R) to create the base for Main Figure 1 in the manuscript, which contains 4 panels: A: meta-analyzed results model 1a; B: comparison meta-analyzed education results model 1a vs. model 2; C: meta-analyzed PRS results model 1b; D: comparison meta-analyzed PRS results model 1b vs. model 2.
+Run [MainFigure1.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Manuscript/Figures/MainFigure1.R) to create the base for Main Figure 1 in the manuscript, which contains 4 panels: A: meta-analyzed results model 1a; B: comparison meta-analyzed education results model 1a vs. model 2; C: meta-analyzed PGS results model 1b; D: comparison meta-analyzed PGS results model 1b vs. model 2.
 - Output file is "&#42;_INTERVENE_SESDiffDiseases_MainFigure1.png"

-Run [MainFigure2.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Manuscript/Figures/MainFigure2.R) to create the base for Main Figure 2 in the manuscript, which contains the meta-analyzed results of model 3, including the comparison of the PRS estimates between the education groups.
+Run [MainFigure2.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Manuscript/Figures/MainFigure2.R) to create the base for Main Figure 2 in the manuscript, which contains the meta-analyzed results of model 3, including the comparison of the PGS estimates between the education groups.
 - Output file is "&#42;_INTERVENE_SESDiffDiseases_MainFigure2.png"

 Run [SupplementaryFigures.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/Manuscript/Figures/SupplementaryFigures.R) to create the four supplemental figures for the manuscript, namely: Figure S1: comparison of the hazard ratios per biobank study and the fixed-effect meta-analysis of model 1a and 1b; Figure S2: comparison of the hazard ratios per biobank study and the fixed-effect meta-analysis of model 2; Figure S3: comparison of the hazard ratios per biobank study and the fixed-effect meta-analysis of model 3; and Figure S4: comparison of the hazard ratios per biobank study and the fixed-effect meta-analysis of model 5.